← BACK

 • Deterministic logs allowed easy replay and debugging.

-Real automated parking carousel system
+Real automated parking carousel

 The Target Reality.
 Full-scale parking carousel — the system my simulation had to mirror safely in software.